deepanjan06/Messenger-bot/README.md

-A simple Facebook Messenger chatbot that responds to user's questions.
+A simple Facebook Messenger chatbot that responds to user's messages.

 ## Requirements